CloudAndHeat/talks/2018/hassle-free-kubernetes-on-openstack/PITCHME.md

 ---

-## Kubernetes Architecture
+## Kubernetes High Level Architecture

+- An orchestrator of contenarized applications
+- Two typeS of linux hosts
+- One or more Masters : brain & memory
+- A bunch of Nodes : muscles - where the pods are actually deployed

 Note:

 - Masters & Nodes (Minions)
-- Masters : brain & memory
-- Nodes : muscles - where the pods are actually deployed
-#- Main services running on the Master : Kube-controller-manager, kube-apiserver, cluster store
-#- Main services running on the Minions : kubelet
-- >etcd<
+- Masters decide on which node to schedule application services on; monitor the cluster; implement changes; respond to events
+- Nodes are where the application services run; report back to the masters; watch for changes.
+- Masters and Nodes can be are metal servers or VMs (in Openstack of course)

 ---

 ## Kubernetes principles

-- Declarative model & desired state
 - Manifest file written in JSON or YAML
-- k8s uses the *declarative model*, as opposition to the *imperative model* +Example of manifest file
+- *Declarative model*, as opposition to the *imperative model*
+- Current state vs desired state comparison

 Note:

-1. Manifest files tell k8s how we want our application to look -> Desired state
+1. Manifest files tell k8s how we want our application to look -> Describe the desired state
 2. POST it to the k8s API server
 3. k8s records the configuration in the *cluster store*
 4. k8s deploys the app on the Nodes :